VictorAlbertos/Jolyglot/README.md

 For a complete example go [here](https://github.com/VictorAlbertos/Jolyglot/blob/master/app/src/test/java/io/victoralbertos/jolyglot/ExampleTest.java).

 Be aware that the idiosyncrasy of every underlying json provider still remains.
-Jolyglot is only an abstraction layer to honor this diversity, but, in the end, every java class serialized/deserialized neeeds to fulfill the requirements of every json provider.
+Jolyglot is only an abstraction layer to honor this diversity, but, in the end, every java class serialized/deserialized needs to fulfill the requirements of every json provider.